De-Identification

 670image

-4. Re-run De-identification: After saving or submitting the tasks, users can click the de-identify button again to run the process on either manually annotated completions or all completions and can view the de-identification in real-time from the labeling page.
-Users can click the De-identification View button (located next to the Compare Completion button), to view the de-identified tasks in real-time.
+After saving and submitting the tasks, users can click the de-identify button again to run the de-identification process.
+This will change the content of your tasks by applying the specified de-identification configurations on all automatic and manual annotations.
+You can then view the de-identification results on the labeling page.
+Users can click the De-identification View button (located next to the Compare Completion button), to view the de-identified tasks in comparison with the original version.
 All de-identified completions will show (De-identified) next to the completion ID.

 670image